ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends.rst

 By referring to the `tf.math.tan`_ documentation, we add the same arguments, and simply wrap :func:`ivy.tan` in this case.
 Again, we do not support the :code:`name` argument for the reasons outlined above.

+**NOTE**

-**NOTE:** For The :module:`tf.raw_ops` many functions posses the same behavior as those of :module:`tf` namespace except that only the functions from :mudule:`tf.raw_ops` takes key-word only arguments.
+For The :mod:`tf.raw_ops` many functions posses the same behavior as those of :mod:`tf` namespace except that only the functions from :mod:`tf.raw_ops` takes key-word only arguments.
-For this we have a designed decorator to wrap the :module:`tf` namespace function to satisfy this behavior.
+For this we have a designed decorator to wrap the :mod:`tf` namespace function to satisfy this behavior.
 Let's take an example of :func:`tf.math.argmax` and :func:`tf.raw_ops.ArgMax`.

 .. code-block:: python

     # in ivy/functional/frontends/tensorflow/math.py
     @to_ivy_arrays_and_back
     def argmax(input, axis, output_type=None, name=None):